-Pin No. Pin Name Pin Function 1 воот Bootstrap Supply for High-Side Gate Driver.
-Connect a $0.1\mu F$ ceramic capacitor between the BOOT and SW pins.
-2 GND Power Ground.
-3 FB Feedback Voltage Input.
+Pin No. Pin Name Pin Function 1 воот Bootstrap supply for high-side gate driver.
+Connect a $1\mu\text{F}$ ceramic capacitor between the BOOT and SW pins.
+2 SS Soft-start time setting.
+Connect a capacitor from SS to GND to set the soft-start period.
+3 GND Power ground.
+4 FB Feedback voltage input.
 The pin is used to set the output voltage of the converter via a resistive divider.
-The converter regulates V{FB} to 0.6V 4 EN Enable Control Input.
+The converter regulates $V{\text{FB}}$ to 0.6V.
+5 PGOOD Power good indicator output.
+6 EN Enable control input.
 Connect EN to a logic-high voltage to enable the IC or to a logic-low voltage to disable.
 Do not leave this high impedance input unconnected.
-5 VIN Power Input.
+For automatic start up, connect the EN pin to VIN with a $100 \text{k}\Omega$ resistor.
+7 VIN Power input.
 The input voltage range is from 4.3V to 18V.
 Must bypass with a suitable large ceramic capacitor at this pin.
-6 SW Switch Node.
+8 SW Switch node.
 Connect to external L-C filter.